-Only one year into his graduate programme at Hiscox Re & ILS, Mike Simmons has already completed two secondments, lived in Bermuda for three months, dipped his toes into the world of insurtech and rubbed shoulders with the best and brightest in the industry.
+Only one year into his graduate programme at Hiscox Re & ILS, Mike Simmons has already completed two rotations, lived in Bermuda for three months, dipped his toes into the world of insurtech and rubbed shoulders with the best and brightest in the industry.
 Having already experienced so much of the Hiscox world, we’ve asked Mike to share 9 things he’s learned so far.

 1. Make the most of a coffee.

 Everyone at Hiscox is more than willing to give up half an hour of their time for a coffee and a chat – so make the most of it!
 The breadth of knowledge I’ve had access to has been invaluable to me as a graduate joining the industry.
 It may give you more information about a role you hadn’t considered, or they may be working on a project you would love to get involved in.